mooreryan/ocaml_python_bindgen/README.md

 ```
 There you go....Hello, (Python) World!

-## Docs

-I'm still working on them :) But in the meantime, there are [tests](https://github.com/mooreryan/pyml_bindgen/tree/main/test) that demonstrate many of the rules for properly writing value specifications.
-Check 'em out!

-Currently, you can only bind to functions within Python classes (a.k.a., Python methods).
-At some point, I will change it so you can also bind Python functions that aren't associated with a class.

 ## Value specification rules

 You have to follow some rules while writing value specifications for functions you want to bind.